Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 ## Land

-players can buy land when reaching certain level
+Players can buy land when reaching certain level.

-Players can sell existing land to buy other land
+Players can sell existing land to buy other land.

-The land will be divided according to different levels of each region
+The land will be divided according to different levels of each region.

 The land will be divided according to different levels: kings, nobles, warriors and peasants.

-Players who own land according to different levels will enjoy different profits
+Players who own land according to different levels will enjoy different profits.
 ## Banking System